JuicerV3/OCLP_Ventura_Lenovo-Z50-70/README.md

 ### [!]
 Don't forget to update your kexts to Ventura specific version if avaliable.

 ### From now you need to generate your own SMBIOS to signin with Apple ID
-Use CorpNewt's [GENSMBIOS](https://github.com/corpnewt/GenSMBIOS) to generate platforminfo using **MacBook10,1** as an SMBIOS for Monterey.
+Use CorpNewt's [GENSMBIOS](https://github.com/corpnewt/GenSMBIOS) to generate platforminfo using **MacBook10,1** as an SMBIOS for Ventura.
 Head to [Dortania's haswell platforminfo guide](https://dortania.github.io/OpenCore-Install-Guide/config-laptop.plist/haswell.html#platforminfo) for in-depth guide.

 ### Wlan Related kext
 If you have difference **Wlan card** other than Intel ([OpenIntelWireless](https://openintelwireless.github.io/) kexts were used for both WiFi and Bluetooth)